thumbliner/thumbliner/small-talk.md

 What about it?<br>

 It was better until `insert name` broke it.
 Is that so?
-Please show me.<br>
+Please, show me.<br>

-Nevermind, can you believe this traffic?
+Never mind, can you believe this traffic?
-Yes, we’re this traffic.<br>
+Yes—we are this traffic.<br>

 Huh…<br>